FRP PIPE BURIAL

 DN > 1000 mm L= DN + 800 mm

-The depth of the trench must be executed in such a way to guarantee the dimensions of the bedding in accordance to the prescriptions of the following paragraphs.
-If the soil is not able to give the vertical support requested by the project, the trench will be deepened of 20cm or more, according to the prescriptions given by the designer, in order to obtain a stabilization of the soil.
+The depth of the trench must be executed in such a way to guarantee the dimensions of the bedding in accordance with the prescriptions of the following paragraphs.
+If the soil is not able to give the vertical support requested by the project, the trench will be deepened of 20cm or more, according to the prescriptions given by the designer, in order to obtain stabilization of the soil.

-Moreover, should butt and strap joints be executed directly inside the trench, this must be widened and the trench bottom must be adequately lowered, to allow the lamination operations being practical.
+Moreover, should butt and strap joints be executed directly inside the trench, this must be widened and the trench bottom must be adequately lowered, allow the lamination operations being practical.
 These spaces will then be filled during the trench filling.

 If several parallel pipes are laid in the same trench, all of the pipes should have the same bottom level.
 The clear spacing between adjacent pipes must be at least 0.2 m, in any case not less than the diameter of the smaller pipe, and can be limited to 1 m.

-Same spacing will be used for crossing pipes at different heights.
+The same spacing will be used for crossing pipes at different heights.

-TRENCH EXCAVATION BELOW WATER TABLE:
+TRENCH EXCAVATION BELOW WATER TABLE

 When an unstable soil condition is encountered that is caused by a water table, the bottom of the trench must be drained before laying the pipes.
-This can usually be accomplished by lowering the water table to aprox.
-30 cm below pipe level by means of pumps and stabilizing the bottom as previously described.
+This can usually be accomplished by lowering the water table to approx. 30 cm below pipe level by means of pumps and stabilizing the bottom as previously described.